genderkit/genderkit/_resources/gender-services.md

 layout: misc
 title: Specialist UK gender clinics
 description: List of UK gender services including NHS and private clinics
+attention-title: Updated November 2020
+attention-text: This is the most recent information provided by each organisation by 2020-11-10.
 ---

 {% capture warn %}
-Services on this page are listed for your information only.
-We do not recommend any particular service and cannot check the quality or safety of these services.
+We cannot check the quality or safety of services on this page.
 {% endcapture %}
 {% include warning warning=warn %}